 Is Relevant Work Experience Overrated?

 What is unique to us humans, after all?
-Since the age of the steam engine, humans have been increasingly marginalized by machines: first on physical strength and then on intellectual prowess.
-The world’s best chess players, pilots, firefighters and even surgeons are no match to what a bunch of connected computers can perform, and many would feel paralyzed without such machines by their side.
+Since the age of the steam engine, humans have been increasingly marginalized by machines – first on physical strength and then on intellectual prowess.
+The world’s best chess players, pilots, firefighters, and even surgeons are no match to what a bunch of connected computers can perform, and many would feel paralyzed without such machines by their side.
 If the deal is on productivity, humans have long lost it to machines.
 Alas, productivity is not the most important driver of growth and change, and that’s where humans remain relevant.
-It’s our ability to connect disparate ideas into new patterns, commonly known as creativity, which gives us an edge over other species, including those made of silicon.
+It’s our ability to connect disparate ideas into new patterns, commonly known as creativity, that gives us an edge over other species, including those made of silicon.

 We are the agents of creation and not the engines of productivity.
 But does this realization reflect in our hiring strategies?
 Sadly, no. We still hire for predictability and not serendipity, we look at consistency and not variance, and, this way, we inadvertently still value productivity over creativity, often to our own undoing.
 In this piece, I advocate how a radical change in our hiring and nurturing strategy is required to foster more anti-fragile and relevant organizations, by design.

 There are three mental traps that most managers, and not just the HR professionals, face.
 Firstly, they continue to value relevant experience; secondly, they intuitively equate experience with expertise; and thirdly, they overvalue expertise in the increasingly wicked world.
 The remedy is to actively seek irrelevant work experience, foster a culture that tolerates and even encourages deviants, and lastly, foster polymaths as against generalists or even specialists.